Use one of these Twitter analytics tools to better analyze your performance (or someone else’s).

 Agorapulse’s Twitter reporting functionality is excellent.

 Agorapulse’s Twitter report provides specific information for all the major elements.
-Tweets, mentions, retweets, and favorites are all included, in addition to top publishing and engagement stats.

 The section also offers a closer look into your engagement:

 Brand awareness score